Data controller: Susie Timlin, UK Government Investments Ltd, 100 Parliament Street, London, SW1A 2BQ

-Data protection officer: Deb Hunt, UK Government Investments Ltd, 1 Victoria Street, London SW1H 0ET
+Data protection officer: Deb Hunt, UK Government Investments Ltd, 100 Parliament Street, London, SW1A 2BQ

 As part of any recruitment process, UK Government Investments Ltd (UKGI) collects and processes personal data relating to job applicants.
 UKGI is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.

 UKGI collects a range of information about you.
 This includes:

 - information provided in your application form, such as your name, address and contact details, including email address and telephone number;

 - details of your qualifications, skills, experience and employment history;

 - information about your current level of remuneration, including benefit entitlements;

 - whether or not you have a disability for which UKGI needs to make reasonable adjustments during the recruitment process;

 - information about your entitlement to work in the UK; and

 - equal opportunities monitoring information, including information about your ethnic origin, sexual orientation, health and religion or belief.